seanorama/masterclass/security-advanced/README.md

 - Now you can access Ambari on HTTPS on port 8444 e.g. https://ec2-52-32-113-77.us-west-2.compute.amazonaws.com:8444

 - Note that the browser will not trust the new self signed ambari certificate.
 You will need to trust that cert first.
-  - If Firefox, you can do this by clicking on 'i understand the risk'
+  - If Firefox, you can do this by clicking on 'i understand the risk' > 'Add Exception...'
   ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/firefox-untrusted.png)